Achievable logoAchievable logo

 • Aggregate limit basis

-An individual has legal liability for damage to others if he/she has been negligent.
+An individual has legal liability for damage to others if they have been negligent.
 Negligence involves failing to demonstrate the care required by a reasonable person (the prudent person doctrine).
 For negligence to exist, four elements must be present:

 1. A duty of an insured is owed to the public.